martin059/virtualization-level-2-vagrant-setup/README.md

 - `install_grafana`: To install `Grafana` and its pre-made configuration.
 It is set to `yes` by default.
 - `grafana_config_pwd`: Secret password that the will be used to decipher the encrypted zip file that contains the pre-made configuration for `Grafana` which contains a private Slack webhook in it.
 It is empty by default.

 **Note:** Currently, there is a known issue for the provisioning of the `Grafana` configuration.
-If the user wants to install it but does not provide the correct password in `grafana_config_pwd` the Ansible playbook will fail and leave the Grafana instance without configuration.
+If the user wants to install it but does not provide the correct password in `grafana_config_pwd` the Ansible playbook will fail and leave the Grafana instance with the default settings of a brand new instance.
 For more details, read the [known issues](#34-known-issues) section.

 If the customization needs to be modified after the initial provisioning process and/or some dependencies have had a newer version released, this can be done automatically.
 For more details read the [How to re-provision an existing VM](#331-how-to-re-provision-an-existing-vm) section.